pgomalley/Wordle/README.md

 # Wordle
 Python project simulating The New York Times hit game wordle.

-Download the gitWordle.py and words.dat files in order to play.
+Download the gitWordle.py and words.dat files and have them in the same directory to play.